ship-armada/armada/GOVERNANCE.md

 **Quorum floor: 100,000 ARM.** Quorum is the greater of the percentage-based threshold and this absolute floor.
 This prevents governance passing on near-zero turnout regardless of how much ARM has been claimed and delegated at any given time.
 At the base raise of 1.2M ARM, 100,000 ARM represents ~8.3% of the crowdfund allocation — meaningful coordinated participation.

 **Governance quiet period.** No proposals may be submitted for the first 7 days after crowdfund finalization.
-This is a one-time bootstrapping measure giving the community time to claim, delegate, and orient before governance begins.
+This is a **one-time constructor-set bootstrapping constant**, not a reusable governance parameter.
+It applies once and has no effect after expiry.
 Any emergency during this window is handled by the Security Council.

 All parameters are themselves governable via extended proposal.